 Discussing your thoughts with your colleagues (particularly those with a lot of experience) will also help you to identify where the boundaries lie.
 And you may even learn something that will have a significant impact on your choice.
 Jim Bolosic recalls an employee who, while the boss was away, switched the company's phone service to a cheaper provider.
 "What she didn't know was that we were two months away from the end of the contract and were going to get a credit that would have gotten us a free year of phone services."

-You may have a boss who trusts your decisions and is happy for you to take on decision-making responsibilities in his absence.
+You may have a boss who trusts your decisions and is happy for you to take on decision-making responsibilities in thier absence.

-Alternatively, you may have a boss who finds it hard to give up control, and who refuses to delegate decisions while she’s away.
+Alternatively, you may have a boss who finds it hard to give up control, and who refuses to delegate decisions while they're away.

 Have a specific example to hand (or build a realistic hypothetical situation).
 For instance, you might ask, "What should I do when a client requests a refund and you're not here to sign off on it?"
 And limit your follow-up questions.
 Consider: "What might go wrong?
 Do we agree on solutions?"